Baked Key Lime Pie (With the Right Way to Squeeze a Lime!)

 • Press into 9-inch pie shell.

-• Bake at 300˚F for 8 minutes.
+• Bake at 300˚F for 8 minutes, then set aside to cool.

 • Whip 1 cup (238 g) heavy cream until soft peaks form.
 Add ⅓ cup powdered sugar and 1 teaspoon vanilla extract.
 Continue beating until the cream holds a stiff peak.
 Spread over chilled pie.